Bill addressing safety at youth camps passes Texas House

-A bill addressing who can serve on the Youth Camp Advisory Committee is headed to the Texas House.
+A bill addressing who can serve on the Youth Camp Advisory Committee has passed the Texas House and is now in the Senate.

 Recommended Videos